- Presented at: 2020 FIRS (scheduled), 2020 MFA (scheduled), 2019 CEPR/Study Center Gerzensee, American University

-- Abstract: Considerable effort has been devoted by economists to understand the aggregate impact of debt finance.
-Despite the lack of similar attention to equity, we show empirically that equity finance plays a leading role in corporate asset growth.
-An extra dollar of equity issuance is associated with $0.93 more real assets, while an extra dollar of debt is associated with an extra $0.14 of real assets.
-We find a typical financing-growth sequence in which equity finance comes first, then real assets grow, and after that debt increases while equity is repurchased.
-To explain this process we provide a model in which debt financing is tax preferred relative to equity but is subject to limited commitment.
+- Abstract: Economists have devoted considerable effort to understand the aggregate impact of debt financing.
+Despite the lack of similar attention to equity, we show empirically that equity financing plays a leading role in corporate asset growth.
+An extra dollar of equity issuance is associated with an extra $0.93 of real assets, whereas an extra dollar of debt issuance is associated with an extra $0.14 of real assets.
+In the data, we find a typical financing-growth sequence in which equity financing comes first, then real assets grow, and finally debt is issued while equity is repurchased.
+To explain this process, we provide a model in which debt financing is tax preferred relative to equity but is subject to limited commitment.
 In the model, firms initially issue equity to finance investments.
 After they obtain assets that can be pledged to lenders, firms substitute debt for equity to benefit from interest tax deductions.
-We use the model to evaluate: 1) the 1996 National Securities Markets Improvement Act that facilitated equity financing, 2) a government policy to limit corporate debt, and 3) a government policy to limit share buybacks.
+We estimate the model and use it to evaluate: 1) the 1996 National Securities Markets Improvement Act, which facilitated equity financing, 2) a government policy to limit corporate debt, and 3) a government policy to limit share buybacks.

 "Listing Gaps, Merger Waves, and the Privatization of American of Equity Finance," with Gabriele Lattanzio and William Megginson.
 (July 2019) [Online Appendix]